-- i.
-In the third year in rank as Assistant Professor (including time spent in rank as Instructor, if any) and not later than December 1 of the academic year in which the appointment terminates, a member of the faculty must be informed by the appropriate Academic Dean in writing of termination or reappointment to the rank of Assistant Professor in the tenure structure. - ii.
-Reappointment as Assistant Professor in the tenure structure requires demonstrated accomplishments in scholarship, research, or creative activity, and in teaching. - iii.
+i.
+In the third year in rank as Assistant Professor (including time spent in rank as Instructor, if any) and not later than six months before the appointment terminates, a member of the faculty must be informed by the appropriate Academic Dean in writing of termination or reappointment to the rank of Assistant Professor in the tenure structure.

+ii.
+Reappointment as Assistant Professor in the tenure structure requires demonstrated accomplishments in scholarship, research, or creative activity, and in teaching.

+iii.
 The tenured members of the department will evaluate the candidate's accomplishments in deliberations convened and presided over by the department chair.
 Their evaluation will be based on a dossier compiled by the chair.
-The dossier will include an up-to-date curriculum vitae supplied by the candidate, a statement by the candidate addressing his or her accomplishments and goals in scholarship and/or creative work and teaching, copies of manuscripts and scholarly publications or other creative work relevant to the evaluation, and materials relevant to assessment of the candidate's teaching, including results of the regular course evaluation surveys conducted by the Office of the Provost.
+The dossier will include an up-to-date curriculum vitae supplied by the candidate, a statement by the candidate addressing their accomplishments and goals in scholarship and/or creative work and teaching, copies of manuscripts and scholarly publications or other creative work relevant to the evaluation, and materials relevant to assessment of the candidate's teaching, including results of the regular course evaluation surveys conducted by the Office of the Provost.
 The dossier may also include letters from outside evaluators, solicited by the chair.
 The chair will convey the department's recommendation concerning renewal of the candidate in a written statement to the appropriate Academic Dean, who makes the final decision.